android-masquerade/README/README.md

 ## Can I transfer my repos to @maskarade?

-Yes, if the repo is worth maintained and you find a new owner.
+Yes, if the repo is worth maintained and you'll find a new owner.

 But note that it deosn't mean the @maskarade members maintain your repos.
 You should find new owners for the repos by yourself.